chutter/FilterZone/README.md

 ## 4) Alignment and genetree dataset filtration

 The anomaly zone occurs when there are extreme cases of ILS and the most common gene tree topology does not match the true species tree.
 Species tree methods are designed to take into account ILS, however, they were not designed to take gene tree estimation error into account.
-A recent study this package was designed for dubbed the "erroneous zone", where common gene tree estimation error can estimate an incorrect species tree while concatenation provides the correct topology (Hutter & Duellman, in review).
-The erroneous zone can be detected and avoided through extensive filtration of the alignments and resulting gene trees prior to phylogeny estimation using concatenation and summary species tree method.
-If the species tree is within the erroneous zone, after filtration of EGTs the anomaly zone will not be detected; however, under ILS AGTs are expected to occur randomly and filtration would have no impact on the detection of the anomaly zone.
-The results of this study are critically important to systematists, because it could provide clarity on why species tree methods provide different results than concatenation methods.
+The publication that introduces this R package shows that filtering of gene trees based on features of the alignment can result in better supported species trees and less gene tree species discordance.
+Importantly, filtering can aid in removing anomaly zones from species trees.

 1) To begin, you will first need a folder of alignments in phylip format and a folder of gene trees from IQTREE (other programs will probably work; if not, let me know and I can add them in).
 Create your working directory first (or use an existing directory). tree.files and align.files link to the gene tree files and alignments that estimated them.
 The names must match between the genes and alignments (except for the file extension).